 The 1930s were all about glamorous Hollywood elegance on a budget.
-People were still recovering from hard times when WW2 began.
-With all available fabrics, manufactures and labor needed to supply the war front women’s clothing needed to simplify.
-Dress hem lengths shortened to the knee and pretty trims eliminated to save on materials.
-Instead of soft, feminine designs, women’s fashion borrow men’s military uniform details and applied them to clothing: pointed shirt collars, padded square shoulders, pants and overalls, two piece suits, long boxy coats, and sturdy practical shoes.
-With pretty prints and simple color choices the look was minimal but not boring by any means.
+People were still recovering from hard times when WWII began.
+With all the fabric, manufacturers, and labor needed to supply the warfront, women’s clothing needed to simplify.
+Dress hem lengths shortened to the knee and pretty trims were eliminated to save on materials.
+Instead of soft, feminine designs, women’s fashion borrowed men’s military uniform details and applied them to clothing — pointed shirt collars, padded square shoulders, pants and overalls, two piece suits, long boxy coats, and sturdy practical shoes were just a few notable ones.
+With pretty prints and simple color choices, the look was minimal, but not boring by any means.
 At the same time that clothing was more masculine, beauty was more feminine.
 Women embraced a natural “pretty” look in their choice of makeup.
-Hairstyles were complicated needing weekly trips to the beauty parlor.
-War time or not vanity was still part of a woman’s life.
+Hairstyles were complicated, needing weekly trips to the beauty parlor.
+Wartime or not, vanity was still part of a woman’s life.

 After the war ended and life started to return to normal, women’s clothing became elegant once again.
 Military collars were replaced by round necklines, button fronts by wrap over styles, and fuller skirts that echoed freedom once again.
-In 1947 Dior’s “New Look” was introduced to the fashionable world which set the style trend for 1950s dramatic fashions.
-The 40’s pinup look also took place in the late 40s when clothes also became tighter, form fitting, and sexier!
+In 1947, Dior’s “New Look” was introduced to the fashionable world which set the style trend for 1950s dramatic fashions.
+The ’40s pinup look also took place in the late ’40s, when clothes also became tighter, more form fitting, and sexier!
 From one end of fashion to the other, the 1940s had it all!

 1940s Dresses: Early and Late Styles

-Early 1940s dress styles featured padded shoulders, puffed sleeves, menswear style collars, matching fabric belts and a slim A Line skirt to just below the knee.
+Early 1940s dress styles featured padded shoulders, puffed sleeves, menswear style collars, matching fabric belts, and a slim A-line skirt that fell just below the knee.
 Patriotic colors of navy, red, white were ideal while other primary colors of green, black, grey, and brown dominated most of women’s dresses.
-House and semi formal dresses often came in small floral prints, polka dots, thin stripes and checks.
+House and semi formal dresses often came in small floral prints, polka dots, thin stripes, and checks.

-The late 1940s dress styles gave women a more feminine look with a narrow straight fitting skirt (not va va va voom pencil shapes), rounded collars and necklines, and shorter cap sleeves (or sleeveless in summer.)
+The late 1940s dress styles gave women a more feminine look with a narrow straight fitting skirt (not “va va voom” pencil shapes), rounded collars and necklines, and shorter cap sleeves (or no sleeves in summer).
 Dress colors were cheerful pastel pink, yellow, blue and purple.
 Prints grew larger with more contrasting trim added back on in black or white.

 1940s Style Dresses for Sale: